WHY IS THE AMAZON RAINFOREST BEING DESTROYED?

 Despite what some government groups are trying to promote, human greed is the main cause of rainforest deforestation.
-Incredibly, between May 2000 and August 2005, Brazil lost more than 132,000 square kilometers of forest — an area larger than Greece — and since 1970, over 600,000 square kilometers (232,000 square miles) of Amazon rainforest have been destroyed.
+Incredibly, between May 2000 and August 2005, Brazil lost more than 132,000 square kilometres of forest — an area larger than Greece — and since 1970, over 600,000 square kilometres (232,000 square miles) of Amazon rainforest have been destroyed.

 But what are the reasons behind why so much rainforest habitat is being systematically cut down and burned?

 Well, here are a number of obvious causes, such as wood being used for the worlds timber magnets, land clearance for farming and road construction.

 But that's not the whole story, because - contrary to belief - the trees in the Brazilian rain forest are probably the best protected anywhere on earth - at least in theory, but someone is still cutting them down and burning them.

 For several years now, the Brazilian government has insisted that the rate of deforestation in the Amazon has declined sharply.
 But earlier this year, it suddenly jumped again, to a rate five times higher than last year.

 These trees play a vital part in the management of global weather patterns.
 Why?
 Because they absorb carbon dioxide, which otherwise would contribute to climate change.
 That is why Brazil is under pressure to protect the forest.